 |Overview of relations between The Philippines and the EU|

-The signing of the ASEAN-EC Cooperation Agreement in 1980 strengthened Philippine relations with the EU.
-Since then, political and institutional links between the two regional associations have flourished.
-In 1984, the Philippines and the European Commission concluded a Framework Agreement for Development Co-operation that provided the basis for the EC-assisted development projects in the Philippines.
+Historically, the signing of the EC Cooperation Agreement with the Association of Southeast Asian Nations (ASEAN) in 1980 served as the primary legal framework for Philippine relations with the EU.
+In 1984, the Philippines and the European Commission concluded a Framework Agreement for Development Cooperation that provided the basis for the EC-assisted development projects in the Philippines.

-The EC opened its Delegation Office to the Philippines in May 1991 following the influx of official development assistance to the country after democracy was restored under the Aquino Administration in 1986.
+The EC opened its Delegation Office to the Philippines in May 1991 following the influx of official development assistance to the country after democracy was restored under the administration of then President Corazon Aquino in 1986.

-With the end view of providing a more comprehensive framework to the relations between the Philippines and the European Union, the European Commission and the Philippine government are now negotiating a Partnership Cooperation Agreement that would cover a wide range of areas such as politico-security, economic, trade, socio-cultural, education, technology and development cooperation.
+With the aim of providing a more comprehensive, updated and strategic framework to the relations between the Philippines and the European Union, the European Commission and the Philippine Government negotiated a Partnership and Cooperation Agreement (PCA), which was signed on 11 July 2012 and is now in the process of ratification.
+It covers a wide range of areas, including politico-security, economic, trade, socio-cultural, education, technology and development cooperation.